• Skip to primary navigation

 On a slower spinning wheel, you will be able to spin thicker yarns.
 Often there are adapter kits or flyer kits that you can easily add to enhance the capabilities and (for thinner yarns), increase the speed of your spinning wheel.

-Other Spinning Wheels We’ve Reviewed:
+Alternative Spinning Wheels

 These are the products that didn’t quite make our top picks, but they’re still pretty good so you might like to take a look.